 - 2 cup 2% Milk

-- 1 tbsp fresh minced parsley for garnish
+- 1 tablespoon fresh minced parsley for garnish

 - In a sauce pan, add ground sausage and dried minced onions.
 Begin crumbling sausage using a wooden spoon.
 Cook for 5 minutes on medium-high heat breaking the sausage up completely.